FabianGonzalez-MS/azure-compute-docs/articles/virtual-machines/extensions/key-vault-windows.md

 - Observed certificates URLs should be of the form `https://myVaultName.vault.azure.net/secrets/myCertName`.

    This form is preferred because the `/secrets` path returns the full certificate, including the private key, but the `/certificates` path doesn't.
-For more information about certificates, see [Azure Key Vault keys, secrets and certificates overview](/azure/key-vault/general/about-keys-secrets-certificates).
+For more information about certificates, see [About certificates](/azure/key-vault/general/about-keys-secrets-certificates).

 - The `authenticationSettings` property is **required** for VMs with any **user assigned identities**.